pausabe/cpl-app/readme.md

 - [Android Play Store](https://play.google.com/store/apps/details?id=cpl.cpl)

 The app uses a deploy website for the updates.
-You will find the project here:
-The app uses a deploy website for the updates.
 You will find the project here: https://github.com/pausabe/deploy-cpl

 # Necessary Tools